 “There’s hope for you boys yet,” he compliments us.
 We both agree that it felt great after the night’s out of character activities.
 Kids are kids, everywhere.

 Friday afternoon, and school is out for the weekend – our weekend.
 We’re all loose and past worrying how well our songs will do.

 Jack describes our mood, “We be buzzin’ like flies on a pile of dog shit.”

 Checking in with Jay, he says Tom from Gainesville is waiting for us at Michael’s.

 “Shit, we have a high school thing we have to do.
 He’ll be bored.”

 “Naw.
 He says he wants to hang out and get to know you all.”

 “Yeah.
 What better place than a high school swim meet?”

-I’m so glad we didn’t have to practice.
+I’m so glad we don’t have to practice.
 Time for fun.